 Next, you’ll see Siri Suggestions.
 If you tap this option, you can choose which apps on your device can suggest Shortcuts on the Lock Screen.

 Before we look at the notification options for your apps, scroll all the way to the bottom.
-There you can enable or disable notifications for Amber, Emergency, and Public Safety Alerts.
+There you can enable or disable notifications for AMBER Alerts, Emergency Alerts, Public Safety Alerts, and Test Alerts.

 Now that you’ve taken care of the basics for your notifications, it’s time to work on those you receive for apps.

 Each app can have its own unique notification settings.
 This is great because you may not want alerts for things like games.
 And for apps you do want notifications for, you may want them customized a certain way.